OUTBREAK: Hantavirus

 Hantavirus cluster on a cruise ship in the Atlantic

 On 2 May 2026, a cluster of cases of respiratory illness among passengers on a Dutch cruise ship carrying 147 people in the Atlantic Ocean was reported to the World Health Organization (WHO).
-As of 6 May 2026, three laboratory confirmed cases of hantavirus have been confirmed, and five further cases are suspected but not confirmed.
-There have been three deaths, and five people are currently symptomatic, with one critically ill.
-Symptoms among confirmed and suspected cases include fever, gastrointestinal symptoms, rapid progression to pneumonia, acute respiratory distress syndrome and shock.
-WHO currently assesses the risk to the global population as low.
 On 6th May, Andes hantavirus was confirmed as the cause of the outbreak.
+As of 26 May 2026, eleven laboratory confirmed cases of hantavirus have been confirmed, alongside two further probable cases.
+There have been three deaths, indicating a case fatality ratio around 23%.
+Three new cases have been identified since the 13 May.
+All confirmed and suspected cases to date had been passengers or crew on the MV Hondius.
+Symptoms among confirmed and suspected cases have included fever, gastrointestinal symptoms, rapid progression to pneumonia, acute respiratory distress syndrome and shock.
+As of 28 May 2026, WHO assesses the risk to the global population as low.

-Further information on the current situation, WHO risk assessment and advice is available through WHO Disease Outbreak News: Hantavirus cluster linked to cruise ship travel, Multi-country.
+Further information on the current situation, WHO risk assessment and advice is available through WHO Disease Outbreak News: Hantavirus outbreak linked to cruise ship travel, Multi-locations.

 Key public health and research updates